Introduction: Why Spring Boot?

 - Prefer doing to theory (we’ll code fast and explain faster),

 … You’re in the right place.
-I won’t explain bean lifecycles, thread pools, or any of those things, because for 90% of practical scenarios, you won’t need that—this isn’t a Spring Boot encyclopedia.
+I won’t explain bean lifecycles, thread pools, or any of those things, because for 90% of practical scenarios, you won’t need that.
+This isn’t a Spring Boot encyclopedia.
 It’s a guide for devs who want to jump quickly into a codebase and ship code.

 You will notice that sometimes I put external link references.
 Feel free to check them to get a more in-depth explanation of that specific concept, but be careful of not going into information overload.